Save 20% on all subscription flowers Use code: SUBSAVE Shop now

 - Setting out clear steps on what colleagues should do if they suspect modern slavery

-In total, 7 new starters were sent the training video, and 6 of the 7 completed the full course.
-The colleague who did not complete the training will be resent the video in May 2024 alongside all new starters from the preceding 12 months.
-We considered refreshing the content of the video , but as there have been no material changes to the law or facts contained in the video, we will review the content again in a year’s time.
+In total, 9 new starters were sent the training video, and 9 of the 9 (100%) completed the full course.
+Each year we consider refreshing the content of the video but decided that as there have been no material changes to the law or facts contained in the video, we will review the content again in a year’s time.

 What’s Next?